vsaw/grid-at-a-glance/README.md

 Grid at a glance is built on [ElectronJS](https://www.electronjs.org/).

-Currently only tested under macOS, but should be working on Windows, Linux and macOS (Intel + Apple Silicon).
+Currently only tested under macOS Intel, but should be working on Windows, Linux and macOS (Intel + Apple Silicon).

+Required tools for Icon conversions

+- imagemagick
+- rsvg-convert
+- iconutil

 ## License